*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 MUHBA Vil·la Joana

 If we’re stopping by the Collserola nature park.
-It’s by the Parc de Collserola information center, you’ll notice this farmhouse.
-A 1500 farmhouse by poet Jacint Verdaguer.
+It’s by the Parc de Collserola information center, you’ll notice a 1500 farmhouse by poet Jacint Verdaguer.
 Dedicated to literature a memorial space with information about the poet, bedroom, and more.
-Far off the city.

 MUHBA Vil·la Joana, Ctra. de l’Església, 104, 08017 Vallvidrera, Barcelona